awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

 1. If the instance doesn't meet the criteria, you get an error message with the details\.
 For example, the instance might not be in the same Availability Zone as the Auto Scaling group\.
 Choose **Close** and try again with an instance that meets the criteria\.

 ## Attach an instance \(AWS CLI\)<a name="attach-instance-aws-cli"></a>

+Use the following procedure to attach an instance to your Auto Scaling group\.

+The examples use an Auto Scaling group with the following configuration:
++ Auto Scaling group name = my\-asg
++ Minimum size = 1
++ Maximum size = 5
++ Desired capacity = 2

 **To attach an instance to an Auto Scaling group**